 - Figure out where the party is.
-You may know from experience where it is or where it probably is.
-You may be able to go out and figure it out.
-You might have to communicate with neighbors to learn more.
-You can do this by establishing a group text with neighbors that want to work together or even by posting on Nextdoor asking whether anybody else hears it and whether they know where it is.
-Be mindful that the party house owner or renter may be on Nextdoor as well. - Call the police and do so early.
-With the current staffing situation, it's unlikely that LAPD will respond while the party is going on but without making the call, there is no record of the problem and no way to escalate enforcement action.
-Normally you want to call 877-ASK-LAPD but if there are blocked roads, fire, violence, teenage drinking or another crime happening, you can call or text 911.
+Noise travels in the hills so determining the location may require communication with neighbors. - Call the police and do so early.
+This may prove to be effective in addressing the immediate situation.
+Even when it is not, calling creates a record of the problem that will help you get help.
+For a problem location, always call.
+Normally you should call 877-ASK-LAPD but if there are blocked roads, fire, violence, teenage drinking or any other crime happening, you can call or text 911.
 If you text please be certain to include the address of the problem.
 Hold times can be long.
-You don't have to wait until it gets late to call call as soon as you are aware of the problem and hang in there! - Ask for the responding officer to call you when they are on their way.

-This is critical if the sound you are hearing in your home cannot be heard from the street.
+You don't have to wait until late at night to call. - Ask for the responding officer to call you when they are on their way.
+This is especially important if the noise you are hearing in your home cannot be heard from the street.
 It's also important if there is a history at the house that the responding officer may not know about.
-Getting a call is not guaranteed. - Ask the dispatcher for an incident number.
-This will insure that you have a record of the violation.
+Getting a call is not guaranteed. - Ask the dispatcher for the incident number.
+Record the incident number and date.
+Normally they will just give you the last four digits of the number.
+This will ensure that you have a record of the call that you can share with others.